 Of course, one of the first things you’ll think about when considering a move to Mexico is which part of the country you’ll move to.
 Some people will tell you that Mexico is unsafe, but that simply isn’t true.

 Sure there are parts of the country that should be avoided (just like in your home country), but in Mexico they are mainly border towns with known drug trade and banditry.
 Aside from those places the nation is a very safe place to live.
 You just need to choose the right area for you!

 I believe the Pacific coast is the best area of the country to live in.
 Unless you’re looking for the powdery white sand and resort culture of the far south.
 Keep in mind that if you do want to live in the Yucatan Peninsula and Mayan Riviera and enjoy the calmer, clearer waters… you’re going to pay a bit more.

-Many digital nomads choose to live in Playa Del Carmen and swear by it.
+As there are so many things to do in Playa del Carmen, many digital nomads choose to live there and swear by it.
 We personally found the city to be too westernized and not very charming, although outside of the main road it’s much better.
 If you do choose to live down south, one benefit will be that you could meet other bloggers and learn from them.

 Alternatively, you may consider a place a little further south like Oaxaca.
 The flight will be longer to get here, but many people claim that Oaxaca is Mexico’s most beautiful state.
 Small towns on the coast here (like Puerto Escondido) also have some great accommodation options.

 This is one of the best parts about Mexico and particularly about the area around Puerto Vallarta.
 It’s so close for us North Americans!
 If you live in Vancouver or anywhere on the West Coast of Canada, you can get to Puerto Vallarta in 4 hours on a direct flight and it will only cost you around $500 return.
 If you’re further east, you may want to consider Playa Del Carmen as the flights will be cheaper & shorter.